Aalto University: Study in Business

 The School of Business offers degrees in economics and business administration at the Bachelor, Master, Licentiate and Doctoral levels, along with MBA programs targeted to business professionals.
 Many of the degrees and programs are offered in English.

 In its degree programs, the school has a two-step program structure with a three-year bachelor's degree followed by a two-year master's degree.
 A doctoral degree normally takes four additional years.
 Financial Times ranked Aalto University School of Business 29th in the European Business school rankings in 2013.

 Aalto University School of Business is located at the Otaniemi campus.
-The school offers two Bachelor of Science Programs (one in Finnish at the Otaniemi campus and the other in English at the Mikkeli campus) and 13 Master of Science Programs (12 are offered in English).
+The school offers two Bachelor of Science Programs (one in Finnish at the Otaniemi campus and the other one in English at the Mikkeli campus) and 13 Master of Science Programs (12 are offered in English).

 MBA programs

 Aalto MBA and Executive MBA Programs are NOT Master's degree programs.
 Both are organized by Aalto University Executive Education Ltd. MBA and Executive MBA programs are offered in Helsinki, China, Singapore, South Korea, Taiwan and Poland and have tuition fees, unlike the degree programs.
-The MBA program is taught through two-week modules by visiting faculty from some of the top business schools in the world, including Emory University, Rutgers Business School, University of South Carolina, Georgetown University, UCLA, Concordia University, Queen's University, Rotterdam School of Management, Indiana University, ESADE and INSEAD.
-Aalto University Executive Education Ltd also offers a double degree Executive MBA Program in partnership with Esade Business School.
+The MBA program is taught through two-week modules by visiting faculty from some of the top business schools in the world, including Emory University, Rutgers Business School – Newark and New Brunswick, University of South Carolina, Georgetown University, UCLA, Concordia University, Queen's University, Rotterdam School of Management, Indiana University, ESADE and INSEAD.
+Aalto University Executive Education Ltd also offers a double degree Executive MBA Program in partnership with ESADE Business School.
 Financial Times ranked Aalto University School of Business 78th in Global MBA programs, 85th in Executive MBA programs.

-Aalto EMBA was advertised as a Master's degree program in Taiwan, even though it's a non-degree program.
+Aalto EMBA was advertised as a master's degree program in Taiwan, even though it's a non-degree program.
 Recruiting and hosting of the program infringed local laws.
 The issues were discovered in 2022 and the program was closed as a result.